KODAheart Post-Secondary Readiness Resource

 Financial Aid/FAFSA

 One of the toughest things about applying to college is navigating the financial costs.
 A crucial piece of your application may be the Free Application for Federal Student Aid (FAFSA).
 These forms will help you to identify whether you qualify for financial aid.
 The process can be a bit complicated, and you’ll need to have information about your family.
 Fortunately, there are a number of resources that explain financial aid as well as guide you through the process.
-Also remember that federal aid isn’t the only funding that is available for financial support.
+Also, remember that federal aid isn’t the only funding that is available for financial support.

 Additional funding sources